Sacramento Motorcycle Accident Lawyers

 And now, with the wide availability of rideshare services like Uber and Lyft, it is easier than ever to avoid drunk driving.
 Yet, despite all this, it still happens way too often.
 NHTSA reports that 29 percent of all motorcycle operators killed in 2019 were legally impaired at the time of their death (i.e., had a blood-alcohol level of .08 or higher).

 And among all vehicle types, motorcycles had the highest rate of drivers impaired by alcohol at the time they were involved in a fatal collision.
-One in four drivers, or 25 percent, were legally drunk at the time of the accident.
+One in four drivers, or 25 percent, was legally drunk at the time of the accident.

 Motorcycle riders, like all other road users, have a legal obligation not to operate a motor vehicle while they are impaired by alcohol.
 There are many ways to avoid drunk driving:

-• Call a cab
+• Call a cab.

-• Call a friend
+• Call a friend.

-• Use a rideshare service, like Uber or Lyft
+• Use a rideshare service, like Uber or Lyft.

-• Walk
+• Walk.

-• Designate a sober driver for the evening
+• Designate a sober driver for the evening.

-Alcohol is not the only substance that can impair a driver’s ability to safely operate a motor vehicle.
+Alcohol is not the only substance that can impair a driver’s ability to operate a motor vehicle.
 Street drugs, prescription medications, and household substances (like spray paint) can all be used to get high.
-California law prohibits the operation of a motor vehicle by anyone who is impaired “to the slightest degree.”
+California law prohibits the operation of a motor vehicle by anyone who is impaired “to the slightest degree”.

 This means that a rider could face criminal charges, civil liability, and even a driver’s license suspension if they took even the smallest amount of any of these substances before driving.
 Impaired driving has been a particular problem during the country’s opioid epidemic.